Data Corruption and Loss¶

 A Useful Tool to Backups¶

 Linux rsync is a wonderful little utility that’s amazingly easy to set up on your machines.
-Rather than have a scripted FTP session, or some other form of file transfer script - rsync copies only the differences of files that have actually changed, compressed and through ssh if you want to for security.
+Rather than have a scripted FTP session, or some other form of file transfer script - rsync copies only the differences of files that have actually changed, compressed and through ssh if you want for security.
 That’s a mouthful.

 Backup important images right away (after dumping them to a computer) to optical media.